Your dog may need low protein dog food when he is suffering from some stress, medication condition, or after surgery

 Commercial and homemade Low-Protein dog food comparison:

-Some pet owners prefer to feed a homemade low-protein diet, but most pets do not like it.
-This can be due to the palatability/taste of the food.
+Some pet owners prefer to feed their dog a homemade low protein diet, but most pets do not like it.
+This can be due to the palatability of the food.
 The best option to go for is a commercial low protein dog food that contains all the necessary ingredients your dog needs, along with some flavor and additives that give extra taste and palatability.

-If you still prefer to use homemade Low protein dog food, always discuss your homemade low-protein dog food recipes with your veterinarian.
-You must be sure you’re feeding protein, fiber, fat, and other supplements, minerals, and vitamins inaccurate amounts.
+If you prefer to use homemade low protein dog food, always discuss your homemade low protein dog food recipes with your veterinarian.
+You must be sure you’re feeding your dog the right amount of protein, fiber, and fat.
+If necessary, the vet may also recommend vitamins and other supplements in addition to their low protein diet.

 Primary Composition Commercial or Homemade Low Protein Dog Food:

-It’s best to have your Vet-Doc work out your dogs’ proper nutritional needs so you can provide the correct combination of ingredients.
-Experts recommend that to give the appropriate nutrition in best quality Low protein dog food, your dog’s food needs to have:
+It’s best to have your veterinarian work out the proper nutritional needs of your dog so you can provide the correct combination of ingredients.
+The composition of a high-quality protein food includes:

 - Moderate to high amounts of fats.